Ryan Downard

-Ryan Mitchell Downard (born June 22, 1988) is an American football coach and former player who is the defensive backs coach for the Green Bay Packers of the National Football League (NFL).
-Downard was previously the director of football operations for the Bowling Green Falcons.
+Ryan Mitchell Downard (born June 22, 1988) is an American football coach and former player who is the secondary coach for the Miami Dolphins of the National Football League (NFL).
+Downard was previously the defensive backs coach for the Green Bay Packers.

 College career

 After graduating from Shawnee High School, where he was nominated to the first-team All-Ohio team for multiple years, Downard chose to attend Eastern Michigan University.
 In Downard's redshirt freshman year, he recorded six interceptions for Eastern Michigan, tied for 12th nationally.
 For his performance in his redshirt freshman year, Downard was named as an honorable mention for the All-American team.
 Following Downard's freshman year, he remained a consistent starter, but injuries shortened his college career until he graduated in 2010.

+Against the University of Michigan in 2007, Downard intercepted a pass and also returned a blocked PAT for a touchdown.
+The defensive touchdown was the first ever defensive score against Michigan in EMU's 128 year history.